I guess I have always been artistic and creative.

 Having a flair for fashion, I also enjoyed redesigning and ‘modernizing’ my clothing to express a more contemporary and alternative style that was unavailable at commercial outlets at that time.

 At the start of 1985 I was fortunate to grab a community arts traineeship working on the Sydney Youth Festival as a assistant designer.
 This afforded me the opportunity to work in multifarious areas of the arts and also work with all types of interesting individuals from diverse backgrounds giving me a taste of all aspects of the creative spectrum.
 This experience required me to work in a variety of mediums which included: painting, drawing, designing, writing, photography, administration, prop and set making, performing, film and video, puppetry, assisting with art projects in schools and a variety of other related projects.
 And as a diversion, I enjoyed some creative input for the ‘Mattara Festival’ in Newcastle, situated on the mid North Coast of New South Wales.
-It was also satisfying yet humbling to see my cartoons published in 2 separate monthly publications.
+It was also very satisfying yet humbling to see my cartoons published in 2 separate monthly publications and for a few years I held the position as the graphic artist and Sub-Editor simultaneously for one of these journals.

-1986 saw me work as a freelance photographer and artist /cartoonist.
-I was also involved with the invigorating street theatre group “Hit and Run”, performing in a variety of venues and settings.
-I also became deeply involved taking promotional photographs and providing creative input for a hard rock band ‘Shaman’.
+1986 I took on additional work as a freelance photographer and artist /cartoonist.
+I was also involved with the invigorating street theatre group “Hit and Run”, performing in a variety of venues and settings, and also becoming deeply involved taking promotional photographs and providing creative input for the Sydney based hard rock band ‘Shaman’.

-In 1989 I was employed as a function photographer in various venues through the Greater Sydney area.
-I also concentrated on my B/W photographic and darkroom techniques.
+In 1989 I was employed briefly as a function photographer in various venues through the Greater Sydney area just prior to relocating to the lower Blue Mountains region.
+Living here I concentrated on my B/W photographic and darkroom techniques while continuing to experiment with and refining my painting techniques.

-1996 I relocated to Jervis Bay which lies on the South Coast of New South Wales, Australia.
-With a new larger studio and inspired by the tranquil surroundings I concentrated on my Art.
+1996 came and I relocated to Jervis Bay which lies on the South Coast of New South Wales, Australia.
+With a new larger studio and inspired by the tranquil beach and bush surroundings I concentrated on my Art.
 I started teaching Fantasy Art and Caricature through the ‘Southern Adult Education College’ and enjoyed being involved with various community art projects in the area.
-Using my own printing system, I created a range of T-Shirt prints that I sold reasonably successfully at a local retailer.
+Using a printing system of my own design, I created a range of printed T-Shirts that I sold reasonably successfully at a local retailer.

-At present, I paint primarily for private collections, exhibitions and my own enjoyment.
-And I also get the occasional request for murals, illustrations, caricatures and interior concepts.
+At present, I paint primarily for private collections, occasional exhibitions and my own enjoyment.
+I also get the occasional request for murals, illustrations, caricatures and interior concepts.
+And for a few years now I have been making full use of the opportunities available on the internet to sell my creative concepts and also as an affiliate marketer through aretsfreedom.com

-I live with my family on tranquil picturesque South Coast of NSW, Australia.
-The clear blue waters with family pods of dolphins, white sand and bush settings of the escarpment continue to awe and inspire me to paint, take photos and live a creative existence as long as I have breath in me.
+I now live with my family on the tranquil picturesque wine growing regions of the North Coast of NSW, Australia, where we relocated in 2022.
+The relaxed country lifestyle, historic little towns with the surrounding rural and bush settings within close proximity to our glorious coastline of white sandy beaches continue to awe and inspire me to paint, take photos and live a creative existence as long as I have breath in me.